corda/corda-utxo-ledger-extensions/README.md

 }
 ```

 Designing a contract like this will suffice in many cases.
-Assuming that the constraints have been implemented correctly then the contract functionality and design is perfectlt acceptable.
+Assuming that the constraints have been implemented correctly then the contract functionality and design is perfectly acceptable.

-However there are cases where this design approach no longer fits the design goals of the system being implemented; specifically, with regards to contract extensibility, it's currently not possible to extend this contract to support additional constraints.
+However, there are cases where this design approach no longer fits the design goals of the system being implemented; specifically, in regard to contract extensibility, it's currently not possible to extend this contract to support additional constraints.

 ### Derivable Contract Design

 The following contract refactors the above to support the ability to derive contracts, and provide additional constraints in a secure and controlled way.